 How Does Permanent Life Insurance Work?

-In addition, the cash value that you accrue is not taxed as income, though any withdrawals could be taxed.
+In addition, the cash value you accrue is not taxed as income, though any withdrawals could be taxed.
 The death benefit received by your beneficiary is also typically not taxed, ensuring they receive the entire amount you intended.

 Types Of Permanent Life Insurance